DataDog/dd-trace-go/README.md

 }
 ```

 Function `NewTracer(config)` returns an `io.Closer` instance that can be used to gracefully shutdown the `tracer`.
-It's recommend ed to always call the `closer.Close()`, otherwise internal buffers are not flushed and you may lose some traces.
+It's recommended to always call the `closer.Close()`, otherwise internal buffers are not flushed and you may lose some traces.

 ## Usage

-See [Opentracing documentation](https://github.com/opentracing/opentracing-go) for some usage patters.
+See [Opentracing documentation](https://github.com/opentracing/opentracing-go) for some usage patterns.
 Legacy documentation is available in [GoDoc format](https://godoc.org/github.com/DataDog/dd-trace-go/tracer).

 ## Contributing Quick Start